 Use tools that will make writing easier for you

-One such tool is Prospero.
+One tool designed specifically for this purpose is Prospero.

 Tips for Writing a Persuasive Business Proposal Letter